Accessing Healthcare in the US

 When receiving treatment in the US, simply show your membership card to the medical provider and make sure to check if the provider has your most up to date policy details on their file.
 The provider will contact us to sort any paperwork related to your treatment.
 Make sure you attend a network provider, where we can pay your medical bills directly.

 If your plan includes access to the Caremark’s pharmacy network, you can obtain certain drugs and pharmacy products at these US pharmacies on a cashless basis.
+When your plan includes access to the Caremark pharmacy network, this information will show on your membership card.

 Whether or not you have a Caremark card, you can also apply for a discount pharmacy card, which you can use for any prescription that is not covered by your plan.